An effort to Analyse & Differentiate the types of 'Shwas-roga'

 1] The concept of the five types of Shwasa Roga is a unique in Charaka Samhita because nomenclature of 5 types of shwasa roga excludes the doshaja pattern like vatika, pattika, shlaishmika etc. therefore, the term 'Sannipata' has not been used, even though the conditions certainly involve multiple doshas, dushyas etc. The specific nomenclature in shwasa roga and its background description suggests that Maha, Urdhwa and Chinna variants are categorised as advance, severe & terminal stages of almost all kind of pathogenesis including Nidan-arthakara rogas as mentioned.

 3] The description of Nidan-arthakara Roga is accounted maximum in description of nidan of shwas roga.
-In Ayurveda, the progression of disease is described from Koshtha-Shakha up to deeper levels such as Marma, Asthi, and Sandhi, which can be correlated with the involvement of vital functions in modern science.
+In Ayurveda, the progression of disease is described from Koshtha-Shakha and up to deeper levels such as Marma, Asthi, and Sandhi, which can be correlated with the involvement of vital functions in modern science.

 4] The five types of Shwasa Roga should not be directly correlated with various pulmonary pathologies, including COPD etc. Out of the five types—Maha, Urdhva, Chinna, Tamaka, and Kshudra—three types (Maha, Urdhva, and Chinna) are considered terminal conditions and this is the reason that any kind of management is not instructed.
 They appear as severe clinical manifestations that occur prior to death and originate due to various underlying progressively worsening etiologies in the form of multi-organ failure or similar conditions.